Mangrove Kayaking in Koh Yao Yai – What It’s Like with Kids

 Can I do this tour from Koh Yao Noi?

 Yes, but it’s easier if you’re staying on Koh Yao Yai.
-From Koh Yao Noi, you’ll need extra transport.
+From Koh Yao Noi, you’ll need to take a short longtail ferry across (about 15-20 minutes) and then arrange transport to the meeting point, doable, but adds a bit of logistics to your day.

 What should I bring on a mangrove kayaking tour?